jetronglomar/100-days-of-code/log.md

 **Today's Progress**: Started a course on freecodecamp.org regarding Responsive Web Design

-**Thoughts** I started a course on freecodecamp.org regarding responsive web design since I feel that this is one of the area I  should really work on.
+**Thoughts** I started a course on freecodecamp.org regarding responsive web design since I feel that this is one of the areas I  should really work on.
 Kudos to the devs of freecodecamp for this awesome site!
 I learned a lot today.
 Looking forward to apply it on my future projects.